brunomikoski/Text-Juicer/README.md

 # TextAnimation
-Simple text animation controller for Unity Text
+Simple text animation controller for Unity Text, feel free to create PR for new effects and using on your project!